 When will the courier deliver?

 We use couriers who deliver Monday to Friday during business hours (ie. not on weekends or after hours).
+As they decide their route each morning depending on demand, we can't advise timing in advance, sorry.
 Please read "a few tips" below if you think this will be an issue.

 Please advise any special requests (eg. call before delivery) in your order.

-You will receive another email (with tracking details) when your item ships, so if you've received this dispatch email, please contact the courier directly to find out when they will be delivering to you.
-We have less information than the courier does, and you'll get more meaningful feedback from your local depot.
+You will receive a second email (with tracking details) when your items ship, so if you've received this dispatch email, please contact the courier directly to find out when they will be delivering to you or discuss delivery issues.
+We have less information than the courier does, so going direct will save you time!

 A few tips !